Switch to HTTPS for Better Google Rankings

 Adding HTTP Secure to your website requires risk, cost, and technical know-how.
 However, the benefits – more security, improved referral data, and an HTTPS Google rankings boost – can make it worth the effort.

 Besides increased security, switching to a secure HTTP encryption offers SEO benefits.
 These include:

 Typically, traffic that passes through an HTTP Secure site to a non-encrypted HTTP website is stripped of its referral data.
 An HTTP Secure analytics report will show the data as “Direct.”
 The problem is that you won’t actually know where the traffic originated from.

-When traffic passes to an HTTP Secure site, this data is retained.
+Now when traffic passes to an HTTP Secure site, it retains referral data.
 As more websites switch to the secure protocol, this becomes quite important for marketers.

 Google has offered boosted HTTPS search engine rankings for those making the switch to the encryption.
 While the company has confirmed the ranking boost, recent studies have shown that HTTP Secure may not provide any significant advantages in terms of site rankings.

 It’s important not to rely on HTTP Secure as your sole method for increasing your site’s ranking.
-If you are concerned about your search HTTPS placement, here are a few things you can do to make a larger impact:
+If you’re concerned about your search HTTPS placement, here are a few things you can do to make a larger impact: